CS3219-AY2324S1/ay2324s1-course-assessment-g28/frontend/README.md

 GOOGLE_CLIENT_SECRET
 ```

-You must copy the values of these variables found in the "Assignment3-environmentVariables.txt" file submitted on Canvas into the `.env` file.
+You must copy the values of these variables found in the "Assignment4-environmentVariables.txt" file submitted on Canvas into the `.env` file.

-Run `yarn install` to install dependencies

-### Development

-Run `yarn dev` from this directory.
-The webpage will be accessible at localhost:3000

-### Production Build & Start

-- Run `yarn build` from this directory.
-This will create the production build.
-- Run `yarn start` to start the frontend application.
-The webpage will be accessible at localhost:3000
+To start the frontend service in docker container, run `docker compose up --build` from this directory.